Overview

 In the event that the net asset value of your margin account falls below a certain level, due to either a

-have deposited and could, be required to deposit additional cash or securities.
-In an extreme
+deposited and could, be required to deposit additional cash or securities.
+In an extreme circumstance, you

-circumstance, you could even be forced by your custodian to liquidate securities on little or no notice to
+could even be forced by your custodian to liquidate securities on little or no notice to meet financing

-meet financing obligations.
-The forced liquidation of a portion of your portfolio at distressed prices could
+obligations.
+The forced liquidation of a portion of your portfolio at distressed prices could result in significant

 While leverage may present opportunities for increasing your total return, it has the effect of potentially